-Norway’s veteran diplomat Mona Juul won election on Thursday to lead the United Nations’ top economic and social body, laying out an agenda of international cooperation towards universal freedoms and human rights.
+Norway’s veteran diplomat Mona Juul won election on Thursday to lead the United Nations’ top economic and social body based on an agenda of seeking more international cooperation for universal freedoms and human rights.

 Elected by acclamation to serve as president of the U.N.’s 54-nation Economic and Social Council, Juul said she would focus on anti-corruption, development financing, good governance and transparent institutions in 2020.
 The council adopted a 3-page agenda for the coming year that emphasizes making progress on the U.N.’s 17 Sustainable Development Goals by 2030, including an end to poverty and hunger.

 “ECOSOC’s mandate remains as relevant and compelling as ever.
 Today, we also have the overarching 2030 Agenda for Sustainable Development,” she said in her inaugural speech.
 “It guides our efforts to end poverty, protect the planet and ensure peace and prosperity for all.
 The 2030 Agenda is our shared roadmap to transform the world.”

 Other priorities include responsible borrowing and lending, fair and predictable taxation regimes and identifying and carrying out effective solutions to the climate crisis, according to an ECOSOC statement.

 Juul, who is Norway’s U.N. ambassador, had a lead role in the 1990s Oslo Accords, which formed the basis for talks between the Israelis and the Palestinians.
 Her role and that of her husband, Terje Rød-Larsen, another Norwegian diplomatic powerhouse and veteran U.N. official, were fleshed out in J. T. Rogers’ Broadway play “Oslo” about the pursuit of international peace.